mahhov/bb-better-binding/readme.md

 element bindings are read only; e.g `source.playButton` and `source.audioBook` are not reassignable in the above example.

+optionally, you may wrap refferences to source elements in `getElem`. `source.inputs.name.firstNameInput.value` becomes `source.getElem('inputs.name.firstNameInput').value`.
+See the `Triggering Bindings` section on when this could be useful.

 ## utility expressions available by default for `bind-if` and `bind`

 `!`, `not`